meera-m-t/check_NVIDIA_RTX_A6000/README.md

 # check_NVIDIA_RTX_A6000

-In this github I tried  to  dockerize Cuda: Because Cuda, OS, and everything in docker are packed with the PyTorch version we want.
-So just, I use the driver from my local system and some wrappers.
-So this will tell me exactly if the problem is with my card or somewhere else.
-I got the same eeror.
-That proofs there is a problem on my card.
+In this github I built docker to build the same enviroment I runt it on my machine because I want to test if the problem is with my  GPU card or somewhere else.
+I got the same error.
+That proofs there is a problem on my GPU card.

 ## To run ``mnist.ipynb`` using docker; run: